Adult Day Care

 Services Offered

-Each individual day center offers slightly different services based on their particular staff, the needs of the community, and the focus of the center.
-Basic services offered at most adult day care facilities include:
+Each individual day center offers slightly different services based on its particular staff, the needs of the community, and the focus of the center.
+Basic services offered at most adult day facilities include:

 • Social activities such as games, crafts, art or music lessons, and continuing education courses.